Safety through feedback in Constrained RL: Method

 The central notion is that the model is prone to errors on \textit{novel} states- those it has not encountered during training.
 This arises because the policy evolves over time, venturing into states that were not previously encountered during data collection rounds.
-Hence, this sampling strategy effectively reduces the \textit{epistemic uncertainty} of the model- error stemming from a lack of training data.
+Therefore, this sampling strategy effectively reduces the \textit{epistemic uncertainty} of the model—error arising from insufficient training data—thereby making it a form of \textit{uncertainty sampling}.
 Furthermore, this sampling method offers the advantage of implicitly establishing a decreasing querying schedule as novelty of trajectories reduces over time as shown in Figure \ref{fig:novelty_ratio} in the Appendix.

 We compute the density $d(s)$ through a count-based method, utilizing a hashmap to track the frequency of state occurrences in trajectories presented to the evaluator.
 Employing SimHash \cite{simhash}, we discretize the state space using a hash function $\phi: S \rightarrow \{-1, 1\}^n$, which maps \textit{locally} similar states (measured by angular distance) to a binary code as: